scala/scala3/docs/docs/reference/metaprogramming/staging.md

 ---

-The framework expresses at the same time compile-time meta-programming and multi-staging programming.
+The framework expresses at the same time compile-time meta-programming and multi-stage programming.
 We can think of compile-time meta-programming as a two stage compilation process: one that we write the code in top-level splices, that will be used for code generation (macros) and one that will perform all necessecary evaluations at compile-time and an object program that we will run